 The Weave Shed Gallery

 The Hambidge Center has a long history of presenting outstanding pottery and ceramics.
-The Weave Shed Gallery has recently expanded its focus to include sculpture, fiber arts, painting, works on paper, and other interesting artworks from both Hambidge Fellows and outstanding talents from across the region.
+In the last few years, the Weave Shed Gallery has expanded its focus to include sculpture, fiber arts, painting, works on paper, and other interesting artworks both from Hambidge Fellows and outstanding talents from across the region.
+The gallery also features a display of the Hambidge Center's history, as well as a gift shop offering pottery and other handmade goods.

 Gallery Hours: